Acupuncture for Stress and Anxiety? Yes, please!

 Is stress good or bad?
 How does it affect our minds and bodies?
-How can acupuncture and lifestyle / nutritional modifications help?
+How can acupuncture help?

 So how can acupuncture help with stress?
-A study showed that rats receiving acupuncture had lower cortisol levels and less anxiety, depression, and hopelessness through behavioral tests, compared to those who didn’t receive acupuncture.
-Acupuncture blunts activity in the hypothalamus pituitary adrenal (HPA) axis, which is in charge of the stress response.
+A study shows that receiving acupuncture lowers cortisol levels, and lessens anxiety and depression through behavioral tests.
+Acupuncture decreases activity in the hypothalamus pituitary adrenal (HPA) axis, which is in charge of the stress response.

 A word of advice